ohlerlab/clip_pipeline/README.md

 The use of peak caller depends on the type of CLIP data and whether you have replicates.

 #### Option a.
-You have PAR-CLIP data but no backgound RNA-seq.
+You have PAR-CLIP data but no background RNA-seq.
 Use PARALYZER.

 #### Option b.
-You have PAR-CLIP data and backgound RNA-seq.
+You have PAR-CLIP data and background RNA-seq.
 Use either PARALYZER or omniCLIP.

 #### Option c.
 You have non-PAR CLIP data and background RNA-seq.
 Use omniCLIP.